abulka/todomvc-ecs/readme.md

 Todo item wash dishes has id 2 and is not completed
 ```

-wheras the ECS approach would look like this:
+whereas the ECS approach would look like this:

 ```javascript
 const engine = new Engine();